 The BEST Protein Powders for Breastfeeding Moms

 This list contains the best protein powder for lactating mothers.
 With minimal to no artificial sweeteners and adequate amounts of protein.
 If you’re not getting enough protein from your whole food — protein powder is a great way to make up the loss of those essential nutrients.

 1) Orgain Protein

 Orgain protein powder is my favorite protein powder for nursing mothers for quite a few reasons.
 One, they are readily available at most local stores like Target and Walmart.
 The price point is very affordable, I’ve seen them averaging anywhere from $27.99 – $34.99 which is a great price.

-More importantly, their ingredients are nice, simple, and clean.
+More importantly, the ingredients in their protein supplements are nice, simple, and clean.
 Here are a few reasons I absolutely love this protein powder:

 - They make both whey protein and plant protein (organic pea protein) options.

 - Orgain has a variety of flavor options (and they mix really well too).

-- Most of their protein powders contain at least 20g of protein per serving.
+- Most of their protein powders contain at least 20 grams of protein per serving.

 - You can buy ready-made protein shakes instead of powder.